Lei Heng

-Lei Heng is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-He ranks 25th among the 36 Heavenly Spirits, the first third of the 108 Liangshan heroes, and is nicknamed "Winged Tiger".
+Lei Heng is a fictional character in Water Margin, one of the Classic Chinese Novels.
+He ranks 25th among the 36 Heavenly Spirits, the first third of the 108 Heroes, and is nicknamed "Winged Tiger."

 Background

-The novel depicts Lei Heng as about seven chi tall, having a purplish face and sporting a big fan-like beard.
-Strong and skilled in martial arts, he could leap over relatively wide streams and creeks as well as fairly high walls.
-This talent earns him the nickname "Winged Tiger".
+The novel describes Lei Heng as about seven chi tall, having a purplish face and sporting a big, fan-like beard.
+Athletic and highly-skilled in martial arts, he can leap over relatively wide streams and creeks, as well as fairly high walls.
+His talent earns him the nickname "Winged Tiger".

-After being a blacksmith and a butcher, he becomes a chief constable in his native Yuncheng County (in present-day Heze, Shandong).
-He is a close friend of Zhu Tong, his partner chief constable, and Chao Gai, the headman of the Dongxi village in Yuncheng.
+After starting out as a blacksmith and butcher, he becomes a chief constable in Yuncheng County, his home county.
+He is a close friend of Zhu Tong, the other local chief constable, and Chao Gai, the headman of Dongxi Village in the county.